reactjs/react.dev/content/docs/how-to-contribute.md

 ### Semantic Versioning {#semantic-versioning}

 React follows [semantic versioning](https://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
-When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
+When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users are aware of the upcoming changes and migrate their code in advance.

 We tag every pull request with a label marking whether the change should go in the next [patch](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-patch), [minor](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-minor), or a [major](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-major) version.
 We release new patch versions every few weeks, minor versions every few months, and major versions one or two times a year.